Best Smart Home Security Systems 2026 (No Monthly Fee)

 Ring Alarm 8-Piece Kit

-The Ring Alarm 8-Piece Kit earns its 7.2 weighted SHE Home Security Systems Score on Alexa-native ecosystem reach offset by cellular-as-add-on, a read PCMag, Tom's Guide, and Reviewed converge on for Echo-first households in 2026.
+The Ring Alarm 8-Piece Kit earns its 8.2 weighted SHE Home Security Systems Score on Alexa-native ecosystem reach offset by cellular-as-add-on — a tradeoff PCMag and Tom's Guide converge on for Echo-first households.
 Ecosystem Reach scores a normalized 8 because Alexa integration runs deeper than any competing system in this slate — voice arm and disarm, motion alerts spoken on Echo devices, and Alarm Pro chiming through Echo Show displays.
 HomeKit support is absent.

-Hub Reliability scores 6 because cellular backup requires Ring Protect Plus at 19.99$ a month — versus SimpliSafe shipping cellular on the 17.99$ Standard plan.
-Over 36 mos that delta runs to about 72$ more for Ring with cellular included.
+Hub Reliability scores 6 because cellular backup requires Ring Protect Plus at 19.99$ a month — versus SimpliSafe shipping cellular on the 17.99$ Standard plan as a bundled rather than add-on fee.
 Sensor Coverage scores 8 on the 8-piece kit (contact sensors, motion detector, keypad, base station, range extender).
 The Ring Alarm versus Ring Alarm Pro distinction is real and buyer-confused: the Pro packs an eero Wi-Fi 6 router into the base station at a higher SKU price and adds 3GB/mo built-in cellular.
-Most roundups conflate them — Wirecutter and Engadget both flag the conflation explicitly.
+No major DIY roundup separates the two SKUs cleanly, so this conflation correction is a SHE-exclusive call rather than a credited outlet finding.
 The 3-yr cost runs 250$ self-monitor or 969$ with cellular Protect Plus, per the comparison chart math.

 What We Love